alexandrehefren/alexandrehefren.github.io/content/media/_index.md

         year: 2010
       - title: "Diátese Verbal ou Voz Verbal"
         title_en: "Verbal Diathesis and Voice"
-        description: "Active, passive, reflexive — the different voices a verb can take, and what shifts in meaning when the perspective changes."
+        description: "Active, passive, reciprocal, reflexive and middle — the different voices a verb can take, and the crucial distinction between the passive voice as a grammatical form and the passivity of a subject that undergoes the action."
         url: "https://alexandrehefren.wordpress.com/2012/08/14/diatese-verbal-ou-voz-verbal/"
         year: 2012